cb-geo/lem-doc/input/input.md

 #### Tensile strength

-The tensile strength is the maximum stress that the lattice element can withstand while being stretched or pulled before breaking.
+The tensile strength is the maximum stress that the element can withstand while being stretched or pulled before breaking.

 ```json
       "tensile_strength" : 2000